Master's program

 Learning outcomes, competencies, qualification goals

-Learning outcomes related to program objectives:
+Learning outcomes in relation to the program objectives:

 - Acquire in-depth knowledge in electrical engineering-specific fundamentals